-Firefox doesn’t have parental control feature built-in, and to block harmful websites, you’ll need to rely on one of many available add-ons.
+Firefox doesn’t have parental control feature built in, and to block harmful websites, you’ll need to rely on one of many available add-ons.
 Fortunately, there are a few to choose from, whose parental controls’ settings provide everything you need in Firefox.

 Keep in mind that this is a pretty simple extension, and it won’t block direct access to domains, so you’ll need to blacklist or whitelist certain websites.

 This might not be the best parental control add-on, since it requires a bit of configuration to block harmful domains.
 Of course, this isn’t the only parental control add-on, so you can use any others.

 3. Use the Parental Control extension on Chrome

 - In Chrome, go to the Parental Control page on Chrome Web Store and click Add to Chrome.

 - Once the extension is installed, you can click on its icon from your toolbar and add websites to the blacklist.
 Besides the blacklisted websites, this extension will make sure any pornographic websites won’t be displayed.

 Firefox and other web browsers don’t have parental controls built-in, but you can always enable this feature by using one of the extensions that we mentioned above.